hetfs/documentation/docs/Getting Started/Open-Source Drive.md

 - **🔗 Decentralized, Privacy-Focused** → **Syncthing**
 - **🏢 Best for Business Collaboration** → **Pydio Cells**
 - **🎨 Google Drive-Like Experience** → **FileRun**

----

-🔹 Need help setting up any of these?
-Let me know, and I’ll guide you through it! 🚀